What is Juneteenth?

-Making a financial and social impact within the community you live in is essential for business owners, large and small.
-To help you find ways to celebrate Juneteenth as a company, I asked business leaders for their best insights on how to celebrate Juneteenth within their community and with their employees.
+Making a financial and social impact within your community is essential for business owners, large and small.
+To help celebrate Juneteenth as a company, I asked business leaders for their best insights on how employers can celebrate Juneteenth within their community and with their employees.
 From supporting Black-owned businesses to hosting an African-American guest speaker, there are several ideas that may help you bring your employees together to recognize and celebrate Juneteenth properly.

 Launch a Juneteenth Team-Building Event

 A company can commemorate Juneteenth by launching a team-building event, where everyone is tasked with researching and presenting one fact related to the emancipation of enslaved African Americans.
 This can include historical facts from the time of emancipation, other milestones such as the end of the Jim Crow Era and segregation, or the modern-day challenges we still face.
 Let everyone know that you want to make a safe environment for uncomfortable conversations and stay positive.
 Use it as an opportunity for learning, growth, and bonding.

 Invite an African American Guest Speaker

 Invite an African American guest speaker to the company to discuss their inspirational story of how they achieved success as a black professional.
 Research the speaker and make sure they reflect your company's niche or values.
 Lastly, inviting a leader within your industry will have a better impact and significance when reflecting on their success and the importance of Juneteenth.